Marriott Bonvoy's 1-Point Festival Drops: Coachella Was Just the Start

 4. Use one device per account.
 Concurrent sessions on Bonvoy tend to kick each other out mid-transaction.

 5. Remember the one-per-year cap.
-If you've already claimed a 1-Point Drop in 2026 — World Cup, Coachella, anything — you're locked out of the APE and Rock en Seine 1-Point tiers.
+If you've already claimed a 1-Point Drop in 2026, whether World Cup, Coachella, or anything else, you're locked out of the APE and Rock en Seine 1-Point tiers.
 The auction variants are still open, which matters more than it sounds.

 What this means for the rest of 2026